zx80/flask-simple-auth/demo/README.md

 and rely on the database for storing user credentials.

-There are two open routes: `GET /now` returns the current time from the database thus checkng that all is running, and `GET /who` returns the authenticated user if there is any, or possibly `null`.
+There are two open routes: `GET /now` returns the current time from the database thus checking that all is running, and `GET /who` returns the authenticated user if there is any, else `null`.

 Other routes are splitted in three blueprints which all used the shared database
 object: